hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > From pride and envy these quacks can't agree,
 >
-> Tho' all are of the same fraternity
+> Though all are of the same fraternity
 >
-> Tho' each would trick all those within their reach,
+> Though each would trick all those within their reach,
 >
 > They'd yet like thieves their brother rogues impeach;
 >